1. Who we are

 We may share the information you provide in your application with our contracted recruiter in order to make a shortlist of candidates.
 This recruiter is not permitted to use this data other than on our behalf.
 We may also send you emails about your application through our email service provider.

 We only retain personal information for as long as necessary to provide our services, products and information or as permitted / required by applicable law.
-We will retain data in accordance with the Law Society of Ireland’s practice note on the Retention or Destruction of Files and Other Papers and Electronic Storage produced by the Technology and Guidance & Ethics committees in April 2005.
+We will retain data in accordance with the Law Society of Ireland’s practice note on the data retention and destruction of paper and electronic files dated 5 February 2019.

 We do not transfer your personal data outside the EEA.

-You have the following rights under the General Data Protection Regulation, in certain circumstances and subject to certain exemptions, in relation to your personal data:
+You have the following rights under the GDPR, in certain circumstances and subject to certain exemptions, in relation to your personal data:

 - Right to access the data – you have the right to request a copy of the personal data that we hold about you, together with other information about our processing of that personal data.